Louisiana Tech Bulldogs basketball

 The Louisiana Tech Bulldogs basketball program, nicknamed the Dunkin' Dogs, represents intercollegiate men's basketball at Louisiana Tech University.
-The program competes in Conference USA in Division I of the National Collegiate Athletic Association (NCAA) and plays home games at the Thomas Assembly Center in Ruston, Louisiana.
-Talvin Hester is in his second season as the Bulldogs' head coach.
+The program competes in the Sun Belt Conference in Division I of the National Collegiate Athletic Association (NCAA) and plays home games at the Thomas Assembly Center in Ruston, Louisiana.
+Talvin Hester is in his fourth season as the Bulldogs' head coach.
+The Bulldogs have appeared five times in the NCAA tournament, most recently in 1991.